Music of Saskatchewan: Saskatoon

-Bands from Saskatoon include Loop Bias, This Autumn Low, One Bad Son, The Sheepdogs, and Wide Mouth Mason.
+Bands from Saskatoon include One Bad Son, The Sheepdogs, and Wide Mouth Mason.

 In 2004, Theresa Sokyrka, born in Moose Jaw and since moved to Saskatoon, became first runner-up in the second season of Canadian Idol with her jazz and blues-influenced musicianship.
 Lionel Richie, appearing on one episode, said that Sokyrka had inside her the soul of an old black woman.

 Moose Jaw

 Moose Jaw is home to the Moose Jaw Band and Choral Festival, which has been held every year since 1950.
 The city co-hosted the Juno Awards of 2013.
 Connect-22, billed as Saskatchewan's 22nd and Final Electronic & Tribal Music Festival is scheduled for Besant Campground near Moose Jaw in 2017.

 Bands from Saskatchewan

 Public bands

 The Saskatoon Concert Band is a civilian public band based in the city, consisting of two bands: the concert band and the auxiliary band.
 The Saskatoon Auxiliary Concert Band was formed in 1987 to cater to a demographic of musicians who came out of retirement.
 The Saskatoon Concert Band was founded in 1949 as the 406 Wing Band of the Royal Canadian Air Force and would later be renamed as the 23rd Wing Band.
 During this era, it took part in the Canadian National Exhibition as well as performing jointly with Mexican solo trumpeter Rafael Méndez as a guest artist.
 10 years later, it was dissolved to create the Kinsmen Concert Band.
 In the mid-1960s, a section from the band came back into military service, this time as the HMCS Unicorn Band in the Royal Canadian Navy.
 The band evolved into its current form in 1982 as a non-profit organization.

 The band took part Saskatchewan's Centennial year celebrations, during which it toured Northern Saskatchewan, as well as performed at events in the Saskatchewan Legislature.